ruixiangcui/AGIEval/README.md

 AGIEval v1.0 contains 20 tasks, including two cloze tasks (Gaokao-Math-Cloze and MATH) and 18 multi-choice question answering tasks (the rest).
 Among the multi-choice question answering tasks, Gaokao-physics and JEC-QA have one or more answers, and the other tasks only have one answer.
 You can find the full list of tasks in the table below.
 ![The datasets used in AGIEVal](AGIEval_tasks.png)

-You can download all post-processed data but JEC-QA in the [data/v1](data/v1) folder.
-For JEC-QA, please refer to the [JEC-QA website](https://jecqa.thunlp.org/) to request the data.
-We use the first 1,000 instances of JEC-QA training data as the test set.
+You can download all post-processed data in the [data/v1](data/v1) folder.
+All usage of the data should follow the license of the original datasets.
+We provide the citation information of the original datasets in the Citation section below.

 The data format for all datasets is as follows:
 ```